LGBT protesters decry rising homophobia, arrests in Poland

 She belongs to a group called Stop Bzdurom — “Stop the Nonsense” — which has been putting rainbow flags on Warsaw statues, including one of Jesus, infuriating the conservative government.

-Those defending her say that the legal measures being against her are disproportionate.
+Those defending her say that the legal measures being used against her are disproportionate.
 Lawyers have not had contact with her, her defense lawyer said.

 Justice Minister Zbigniew Ziobro defended the police behavior as appropriate.
 He accused opposition politicians who are defending the LGBT protesters of supporting “banditry.”